 Claim: Jan Berry of Jan & Dean had a near-fatal automobile accident on the very same road the duo had sung about in their hit “Dead Man’s Curve.”

-Origins: Many an American town has been home to a "dead man's curve" — a winding stretch of road so treacherous that it has (in legend or in fact) been the scene of numerous accidents
+Origins: Many an American town has been home to a “dead man’s curve”

 and claimed the lives of several unwary or foolhardy drivers who challenged its bends at too high a speed.
-But the most famous "dead man's curve" of all belongs to Los Angeles, as immortalized in the 1964 top ten hit by Jan & Dean, the singing duo who crafted a string of chart-topping singles built around surfing and hot rods in the mid-1960s.
+But the most famous “dead man’s curve” of all belongs to

-Exactly where Los Angeles' version of "dead man's curve" can be found is the subject of some debate, but by general consensus it's a tight corner of Sunset Boulevard near the Bel-Air Estates north of UCLA's Drake Stadium.
-(In this map of the UCLA campus,
+Exactly where Los Angeles’ version of “dead man’s curve” can be found is the subject of some debate, but by general consensus it’s a tight corner of Sunset Boulevard near the

 The most renowned victim of Los Angeles’ infamous curve was Mel Blanc, famous as the voice of